-- If user login is required to access the Cassandra instance, then, in the Mechanism list, select User Name and Password and type your credentials in the User Name and Password fields. - 11.
+- If user login is required to access the Cassandra instance, then configure authentication.
+For more information, see Configuring Authentication on Windows on page 12. - 11.
 In the Default Keyspace field, type the name of the Cassandra keyspace to use by default. - 12.
 To configure advanced driver options, click Advanced Options.
-For more information, see Configuring Advanced Options on page 12. - 13.
+For more information, see Configuring Advanced Options on Windows on page 12. - 13.
 To configure logging behavior for the driver, click Logging Options.
-For more information, see Configuring Logging Options on page 15. - 14.
+For more information, see Configuring Logging Options on Windows on page 16. - 14.
 To test the connection, click Test.
 Review the results as needed, and then click OK.